mulle-nat/mulle-bashfunctions/README.md

 Use **mulle-bashfunctions** also for discovery and documentation of the available functions.
-Lets say you want to produce identifiers for abitrary strings.
+Lets say you want to produce identifiers for arbitrary strings.
 You can use `apropos` to discover functionality:

 ``` sh
 mulle-bashfunctions apropos identifier